Pregnancy-Related Hypertension

 Etiology and PathogenesisTop

 During pregnancy the maternal cardiovascular system undergoes several major physiologic changes.
 As early as 8 weeks’ gestation, peripheral vasodilatation can lead to a fall in systemic vascular resistance.
 To mitigate this effect, maternal cardiac output steadily increases, reaching upwards of 50% above the prepregnancy levels by weeks 20 to 24.
-As there is usually a lag in compensation, maternal blood pressure often falls slightly, by <5 mm Hg of systolic blood pressure (SBP), reaching a nadir around 20 to 22 weeks’ gestation before slowly rising back up to prepregnancy levels by term.
-After delivery, blood pressure may transiently decrease before peaking after 3 to 5 days.
+As there is usually a lag in compensation, maternal blood pressure (BP) often falls slightly, by <5 mm Hg of systolic blood pressure (SBP), reaching a nadir ~20 to 22 weeks’ gestation before slowly rising back up to prepregnancy levels by term.
+After delivery, BP may transiently decrease before peaking after 5 to 7 days.

 Despite these physiologic changes, hypertension is one of the most common medical problems encountered in pregnancy.
 Complicating 5% to 10% of all pregnancies, certain etiologies are associated with significant maternal and fetal morbidity and mortality, requiring prompt identification, intervention, and management.